DataDog/slack-channel-manager/README.md

 Currently, the following features are supported:
 - Requesting a private channel for a specific user
 - Querying a list of all active channels managed by the bot
-- Joining a private channel
+- Joining a private channel created by another authorized user
 - Marking managed channels for automatic expiry
 - Managing channels that were manually created by users (unmanaged)